-Beachwood Brainery is both an alternative private school and an education center, priced accessibly to make it a realistic option for families.
+Beechwood Brainery is both an alternative private school and an education centre, priced accessibly to make it a realistic option for families.
 Its purpose is to provide support to children with disabilities through smaller class sizes, providing guidance, and addressing learning and academic gaps.
 Before opening the school, she worked with private clients, offering a variety of homeschooling supports.

 One family found incredible value in the work she was doing and provided funding to make Beechwood Brainery, a reality so Janet could reach more families.

 Janet is both a Mohawk alum and a current student.
 She graduated with a diploma in Recreation and Leisure Services in 2004, and later completed the Mental Health and Disabilities Management program in 2020.
 Today, she is nearly finished the Social Service Worker diploma, also through Mohawk.